Quantum Evolution

 The Rise of Quantum Computing in Mainstream News

-Our coverage is grounded in hands-on testing, technical research, and continuous monitoring of industry shifts, ensuring you get accurate, up-to-date information you can trust—and use.
+Our coverage is grounded in hands-on testing, technical research, and continuous monitoring of industry shifts.

 At the core of every quantum computer is the qubit, a unit of quantum information that can exist in superposition (holding multiple states at once).
 The problem?
 Decoherence—when a qubit loses its fragile quantum state due to environmental noise.
 Think of it like a spinning coin collapsing to heads or tails the moment someone bumps the table.
 Decoherence remains the primary barrier to large-scale machines.